krullmizter/dog-breed-id-fastai/README.md

 7. Post-Training Analysis
 8. Predictions
 9. Exports
-10. Clean-up
 ---
 ## Technical Specifications

-Begin by downloading or cloning my repo [GitHub](https://github.com/krullmizter/dog-breed-id-fastai).
+Begin by downloading or cloning the repo [GitHub](https://github.com/krullmizter/dog-breed-id-fastai).

-### Local Development
+### Local Development (Anaconda)

 If you run this notebook locally, I recommend running it with administrative privileges.

 This project was coded locally in a virtual environment using [Anaconda notebooks](https://anaconda.org/).
 When working with Anaconda I recommend creating a separate development environment before starting.

-You can download and use my base env. files: `environment.yml`, `requirements.txt` for conda, and Python respectivly, in the GitHub repo.
+You can download and use the base env. files: `environment.yml`, `requirements.txt` for conda, and Python respectivly, in the  [repo](https://github.com/krullmizter/dog-breed-id-fastai/tree/main/venv).

 Create a conda env. from the terminal:
-`conda env create -f environment.yaml`, or you can import the `environment.yaml` file in your Anaconda navigator.
+`conda env create -f environment.yaml`, or import the `environment.yaml` file in your Anaconda navigator.

 Install all Python packages with pip:
 `pip install -r requirements.txt`

+If your conda installation can't find a certain package to download, then a tip is to use the dependency name, and the `-c` flag to specify from what channel you wish to download the dependency from:

+`conda install fastai pytorch pytorch-cuda -c fastai -c pytorch -c nvidia`

 ### Google Colab